Software Development Lifecycle: 3 Phases

 B. Scaling Process

 For the Scaling Process, we utilize analytics to determine how best to plan out the move.
 We also offer Technical and Business Consulting should you consider scaling.
 When considering to scale, there will undoubtedly be changes to implement, and we can be on the front-end of those needs.

 To implement our Scaling Process, we adhere to the Twelve-Factor app methodology for software applications.
 In addition, the Docker cloud platform allows you to quickly make changes to your software applications and monitor the application after modification.

 To sum up

 The whole process, from start to finish, creates order among chaos.
-The designation of work, the integrated system among departments and the collaboration with the client simplifies the software development cycle.
+The designation of work, the integrated system among departments and the collaboration with the client simplifies the software development lifecycle.
 We are with you on this journey.
 We want you to be informed.
 Together, our collaboration will deliver a better product, and all the preparations and effort from both parties will be worth it.